Javi Galán: Huesca

 On 29 January 2019, Galan moved to La Liga side SD Huesca on a three-and-a-half-year contract.
 He made his debut in the top tier on 1 February, starting in a 4–0 home routing of Real Valladolid.

 Galán immediately became a regular starter for the side, suffering relegation in his first season but immediately bouncing back as champions in his second.
 He scored his first goal in the top tier on 6 February 2021, netting the opener in a 1–2 home loss to Real Madrid.

 Celta

 On 31 July 2021, after suffering another relegation with Huesca, Galán signed a five-year contract with Celta de Vigo in the top tier.

 Atlético Madrid

 On 3 July 2023, Galán signed a contract until June 2026 with fellow La Liga club Atlético Madrid.

 Real Sociedad (loan)

 On 24 January 2024, Atlético Madrid sent Galán on loan to fellow La Liga club Real Sociedad until the end of the 2023–24 season.

+Osasuna

+On 24 December 2025, Galán joined fellow La Liga club Osasuna, signing a contract until the end of the 2025–26 season, for a fee of €500.000, which could rise to €1 million in case of a contract extension.

+Return to Celta

+On 30 June 2026, Galán returned to Celta, joining on a two-year contract.